Wind-WindKids/winding/samples/sophieandwind/making.md

 ## Realism in Sophie and Wind
 This story is grounded in reality.
 Every scene could be carried out with the technology available in 2025 — and even within FAA regulations.
 It is the opposite of Neverland, in a sense.
 In Sophie and Wind, children want to grow up — while keeping all the privileges that childhood allows.

+In a few cases wishes are seemingly granted.
+But they are granted "with only a little delay", and for example the ice-cream could have been simply bought at a nearby café.
+The castle renewal, there are no physical laws that say that in time, Notre-Dame Cathedral grounds can't be turned from a crowded tourist trap with long lines, crying kids, selfies and crypts, into a green family-friendly park, with a new paint job for the castle and a few blue dunce caps.
+Wouldn't that be nice?

 The only touch of magic is the weather: a rare storm that rises when Wind is angry.
 But even that can be read as coincidence — perhaps he was angry many times, and once, when a storm also came, it became a story.
 It also reflects that Wind’s world is within a world model where such weather magic *is* possible.